Simple Roasted Parsnips

 ~Jule

 Parsnips are a root vegetable similar to carrots, from the Apiaceae family.
 In appearance, they roughly resemble a white carrot with a fat top and pointy tip.
-This root veggie is very sweet tasting and has a unique floral and nutty flavor with notes of hazelnut, pear, vanilla, and caramel.
+This root veggie is very sweet tasting.
+I would describe the flavor as uniquely floral with a nutty flavor and notes of hazelnut, pear, vanilla, and caramel.

 They are in season from fall through the spring and make a great storing crop because they have low water content.
-Spring-dug parsnips are particularly sweet.
+If you can wait until early spring, spring-dug parsnips are particularly sweet because the cold soil helps to intensify the sugars.

 Step 1: Preheat The Oven